nkh/ftl/config/ftl/man/ftl.md

                         just the entry name.

-                        *ftl* passes a string which contains the size, the date, and the name to rg, separated with a '\t'; here's an example:
+                        *ftl* passes a string which contains the size, the date, and the name to filters, separated with a '\t'; here's an example:

                                 62[\t]1663067416.1648839110[\t].gitignore